 For more information on our annual membership fees, please click on the link below.

-Hardback books can be taken out for a period of four weeks, paperbacks have no borrowing limit.
+Hardback books and catalogued Paperbacks are date-stamped and can be taken out for a period of four weeks, uncatalogued Paperbacks have no borrowing limit.
 You can renew books in person or by telephone.
 Newly arrived books (received within the previous four months) cannot be renewed and must be returned to the library.
 All other books can be renewed ONCE only, except when the book has been reserved by another member.
 Overdue books cannot be renewed by telephone – the member must return the books in person and pay the overdue fine incurred.
 If you have unreturned overdue books or DVDs on file, you cannot borrow further titles until the overdue books/DVDs have been returned and all fines paid.
 It is Library policy to charge an OVERDUE books’ fine of AED 5 per book per two weeks or part of two weeks overdue.
 If you lose a book or cause it to be damaged, then you will be charged the full replacement cost of the book’s UK price plus handling costs (the minimum charge for book replacement is AED 90).

 You can reserve popular books on a waiting list.
 We welcome your suggestions for new books to be ordered.
 Please write your recommendations in the suggestions book.
 We accept donations of unwanted books or DVDs in good condition.